 Pursuant to the first public tender launched in Macau, the bidders were required to provide a security deposit for admission to tender in the minimum amount of MOP1 million (approximately USD125,000).
-The amount covers all costs incurred for the suitability and financial investigations required during the bidding process, which costs will be deducted from the deposit.
+The amount covered all costs incurred for the suitability and financial investigations required during the bidding process, which costs were deducted from the deposit.